olipratt/swagger-conformance/examples/readme.md

 get_strategy = get_operation.hypothesize_parameters(value_factory)
 ```

 That's all the setup done - now to write the `hypothesis` test.
 The [`hypothesis` docs](http://hypothesis.readthedocs.io/en/latest/quickstart.html#writing-tests) go through details of doing this and the [available test settings](http://hypothesis.readthedocs.io/en/latest/settings.html#module-hypothesis).
-In short though, you write a function which validates the property of your API you want to verify, and `hypothesis` runs this function multiple times.
-Each attempt uses different parameter values chosen to test all corners of the allowed values - the more attempts you allow it, the more thorough it can be and the greater the chance it has to flush out bugs.
+In short though, you write a function which validates the property of your API you want to verify, and through a decorator `hypothesis` runs this function multiple times.
+Each attempt uses different parameter values chosen to test all corners of the allowed values - the more attempts you allow `hypothesis`, the more thorough it can be and the greater the chance it has to flush out bugs.

 ```python
 # Hypothesis will generate values fitting the strategies that define the